shlomi-noach/awesome-mysql/CONTRIBUTING.md

 # Contribution Guidelines

 - **To add to the list:** Submit a pull request
+- **To edit an item:** Submit a pull request, comment why change is in place
 - **To remove from the list:** Open an issue

 You may add, or request to remove: